omniti-labs/pg_jobmon/doc/pg_jobmon.md

     or don't need to keep the data indefinitely

 *dblink_mapping*
     Configuration table for storing dblink connection info.
 Allows non-superusers to use this extension and changing the port of the cluster running pg_jobmon.
+There should only ever be a single row in this table.
+See README.md file for usage during installation.

 MONITORING
 ----------
-*check_job_status(OUT alert_code integer, OUT alert_text text)*
+*check_job_status(OUT alert_code int, OUT alert_status text, OUT job_name text, OUT alert_text text) RETURNS SETOF record*

-Function to run to see if any jobs have failed.
+Function to run to see if any jobs are having problems.
 No argument needs to be passed and it will automatically use the longest configured threshold interval from the job_check_config table as the period of time to check for bad jobs (see below).
 If nothing is configured in that table, it just checks for 3 consecutive job failures.

-The alert_code output indicates one of the following 3 statuses:
+The **alert_code** output indicates one of the following 3 statuses.
+Additionally configured, custom alert codes are not currently supported by this function:
 * Return code 1 means a successful job run
 * Return code 2 is for use with jobs that support a warning indicator.
     Not critical, but someone should look into it